Performance Details

 Performance Detail

-Target #1: 100 percent of Bulk Fuel Upgrade (BFU) projects completed.
+Target #1: Reduce the number of Bulk Fuel Upgrade (BFU) projects awaiting construction.

 Target #3: Power Project Fund (PPF) outstanding balance increases annually.